 So how can companies ensure that this informal learning between sales peers is encouraged, effective, and leads to positive outcomes?
 By harnessing social learning theory to encourage knowledge sharing.

 Social Learning Theory

 Social learning theory, a concept developed by Albert Bandura, brings together theories of behavioral learning and cognitive learning.
 We learn not only from observing others, but also by observing the context within which that behavior occurs.
-We are also capable of examining the consequences of that behavior
+We are also capable of examining the consequences of that behavior.

-From a sales perspective, a new employee may learn techniques by observing or listening to a senior sales rep, and they will also learn the context that these were employed and their outcomes.
+From a sales perspective, a new employee may learn techniques by observing or listening to a senior sales rep, and they will also learn the context in which these were employed and their outcomes.
 Through social learning, the new employee is likely to learn valuable lessons and skills they can implement throughout their career.